Lakeland Medical Malpractice Attorney

 There is not an automatic right to attorney fees and costs if you win your medical malpractice case in court.
 The attorney fees generally come out of the amount awarded to the plaintiff, however, you may be able to get compensation for attorney fees if the jury awards more than 25% of what you proposed in writing to the defendant before trial.

-For recent legal topics, please see our personal injury blog or see answers to frequently asked questions.
 We help clients with medical malpractice cases located in the Lakeland and Winter Haven areas of Polk County and the cities of Bartow and Haines City, Florida.

 Se habla Espanol